peteletroll/DockRotate/README.md

 Rotation will malfunction if parts on opposite sides of the rotating joint are connected by struts or autostruts.
 Autostrut display can be toggled via right-click menu for help.

-( * ) Clamp-O-Tron Sr. is more complex, I'm currently fighting with their triple ConfigurableJoint.
+( * ) Clamp-O-Tron Sr. are more complex, I'm currently fighting with their triple ConfigurableJoint.
 Shielded and inline ports are in the TODO list.